gravitational/teleport/examples/chart/teleport/README.md

 ### Teleport Pods keep restarting with Error
 The issue may be due to a malformed Teleport configuration file or other configuration issue.
-Use the kubectl logs command to see the logs output Example: `kubectl logs -f teleport-5f5f989b96-9khzq` .
+Use the kubectl logs command to see the logs output.
+Example:
+`kubectl logs -f teleport-5f5f989b96-9khzq` .

 ## Contributing